 But the story doesn’t end up there.
 Even though they often purchase online, they still prefer to shop in the physical store, where they can touch and feel the merch they plan to purchase.
 They usually come to stores well-prepared and ready to buy, expecting to find the same prices and discounts available online.

-48% of millenials would pay a premium for hybrid human-bot customer service, as they would lead to quicker and more personalized transactions, while 53% of millenials prefer to find details online than to communicate with the store staff.
-Such data on Gen Y should teach companies an invaluable lesson –early adoption of machine learning and AI is a tremendous opportunity when it comes to answering the needs of millenial buyers.
+48% of Millenials would pay a premium for hybrid human-bot customer service, as they would lead to quicker and more personalized transactions, while 53% of Millenials prefer to find details online than to communicate with the store staff.
+Such data on Gen Y should teach companies an invaluable lesson –early adoption of machine learning and AI is a tremendous opportunity when it comes to answering the needs of millennial buyers.

-Companies looking for ways to keep up with their millenial customer trends need influencer strategies to thrive and partnering with a highly respected person in your industry can either make or break their business.
+Companies looking for ways to keep up with their Millenial customer trends need influencer strategies to thrive, and partnering with a highly respected person in your industry can either make or break their business.
 Still, not every purchase recommendation needs to come from a VIP.
-For certain purchases, such as choosing the right vape e-juice, millenials value authenticity first, and they’ll more likely to trust nano-influencer in their own circles than a few words coming from a famous Kardashian.
+For certain purchases, such as choosing the right vape e-juice, Millenials value authenticity first, and they’ll be more likely to trust nano-influencer in their own circles than a few words coming from a famous Kardashian.

-When planning how to best keep up with millenials, try to follow these trends and wherever possible, adapt.
-Still, keep in mind that millenials make a very diverse crowd and that their habits are changing too, so keep a steady eye on their behavior and your generalizations to the minimum.
+When planning how to try best to follow these trends and, wherever possible, adapt.
+Still, keep in mind that Millenials make a very diverse crowd and that their habits are changing too, so keep a steady eye on their behavior and your generalizations to the minimum.